ebarojas/RI5C/README.md

 ```

 ### Configuring BigQuery
-Note that this software uses Google's BigQuery Ethereum dataset, based on the fantastic work found in this repo https://github.com/blockchain-etl/ethereum-etl.
+Note that this software uses Google's BigQuery Ethereum dataset, based on the fantastic work found of Evgeny Medvedev: https://github.com/blockchain-etl/ethereum-etl.

 You should activate a BigQuery account following these instructions: https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics